India：10 Places You Have to Visit Before You Die

 - 10. Harmandir Sahib (Punjab)

-India, a rich and diverse country, is one of the best places for sightseeing.
-Located in the center of Southern Asia, India boasts of many amazing places for sightseeing.
-Locally known as Bharat, India is bordered by Pakistan on the north-west, Nepal and China on the north with Myanmar and Bangladesh on the eastern border, and Sri Lanka on the south.
+India, a rich, diverse country full of culture, traditions and food will impress even the most contemptuous of travelers.
+Located in the center of Southern Asia, India boasts of many amazing places perfect to get your sightseeing game on.
+Locally known as Bharat, India is bordered by Pakistan on the north-west, Nepal and China on the north with Myanmar and Bangladesh on the eastern border and Sri Lanka on the south.
 Over the years, tourists have been flocking India because for its many historic and iconic sightseeing spots.
-This article will provide you with a glimpse of India and all the most famous landmarks and places for sightseeing.
+We've provided a handy list of places in India you have to see during your lifetime.

 1. Taj Mahal (Uttar Pradesh)

-One of the top sightseeing spots India prides is the magnificent Taj Mahal, a UNESCO World Heritage site declared in 1983.
-The Taj Mahal, which means Crown of the Palace, is located on the right bank of the Yamuna River in the Agra District in Uttar Pradesh.
-This sightseeing site is a paradise for photographers and tourists with love for scenic architecture.
+One of the top sightseeing spots and the pride of India is the magnificent Taj Mahal, a UNESCO World Heritage site declared in 1983.
+The Taj Mahal, which means Crown of the Palace, is located on the right bank of the Yamuna River in the Agra District of Uttar Pradesh.
+This sightseeing spot is a paradise for photographers and tourists who love it for it's unique architecture.
 The Taj Mahal attracts an annual crowd of approximately 8 million tourists visiting India for business, leisure and sightseeing.